 Kd Web understand that setting up shop online isn’t the end of the story.
 Websites quickly become outdated.
 All that great new content starts to look messy, and things don’t have a place.
 Growing businesses outgrow their websites, and sales start to drop.
 That’s where Kd Web can help.
 Their team of developers and digital marketing pros will take your website to the next level, taking care of everything from branding to search engine optimisation (SEO).

 Okay, we’ve cheated a little here.
 Shopify isn’t an ecommerce web design agency: it’s an ecommerce platform.
 That’s to say, you make the website yourself using their software.
 If you’re a small business, or one that’s testing the water, this is a great and affordable option that requires no previous design experience.
-And with a free 14 day trial, you’ve got nothing to lose by giving it a go.
+Offering three price plans with a free 14 day trial, you’ve got nothing to lose by giving it a go.

 4. Staple Digital